Jiantastic/Pixal/README.md

 ## Step 3 - Cloud processing

 We have set up an Mosquitto MQTT broker which is listening continuously for new data.
-Once it has received new data, it will do additional processing, graph generation and file relocation to generate an image to display on a web page.
+Any time it has received new data,it will run a Python callback that does additional processing, graph generation and file relocation to generate an image to display on a web page.

 This is done with the Paho MQTT Python library and Bash scripts.